Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Conclusion

 We also found that the observed bias likely arises from the the connected terms in the CMB four-point correlation function induced by the leading-order perturbation from rotation; this explains the linear scaling of the bias with $A_{\rm CB}$.
 Polarization-based lensing reconstruction is expected to dominate or contribute substantially to the statistical power in CMB lensing reconstruction in the next generation CMB experiments.
 Rotation-induced bias to the CMB lensing power spectrum, therefore, may lead to non-negligible bias in the constraints of cosmological parameters such as the sum of neutrino masses and $\sigma_8$ and poses a significant challenge to achieving the science goals in future CMB lensing analysis.
-Thus, rotation field is an important factor to account for and mitigate during lensing reconstruction.
+Thus, a possible rotation field is an important factor to account for and mitigate during lensing reconstruction.
 We argued that the bias-hardened estimator approach to mitigate bias does not work for rotation-induced bias, because of the orthogonality between rotation and CMB lensing.
 A promising mitigation method is to first reconstruct the anisotropic rotation field and then de-rotate the CMB polarization field with the reconstructed rotation field before proceeding to lensing reconstruction, but its effectiveness in the presence of galactic foreground and partial sky coverage remains to be seen.

 As we have demonstrated in this paper, the reconstructed lensing power spectrum is highly sensitive to the level of anisotropic cosmic birefringence.
-Besides posing a challenge to CMB lensing science, it may also provide a way to constrain cosmic birefringence, which is physically interesting in itself.
-This can be done by, e.g., comparing the reconstructed lensing power spectrum from TT and EB estimators.
-Although we expect the constraining power from this approach to be significantly lower (SNR $\approx 0.2\sigma$ for $A_{\m{CB}}=10^{-7}$ with CMB-S4-like noise level) compared to directly measuring the cosmic birefringence power spectrum, this approach may provide a consistency check should a cosmic birefringence signal be detected in the future.
+Although this lensing bias is by itself not significant enough (SNR $\approx 0.2~\sigma$ for $A_{\m{CB}}=10^{-7}$ with CMB-S4-like noise level) to be used as a probe for cosmic birefringence signal, jointly estimating cosmic birefringence and CMB lensing once maps get to low enough noise levels may still provide a useful consistency check should a cosmic birefringence signal be detected in the future.